Why are Schlage locks not working after battery change?

 For example:

-- Schlage smart lock: Schlage Sense, Schlage Encode, and Schlage Connect smart locks use four alkaline AA batteries.
-If The Schlage smart lock is not working after the battery change, please check whether you are using four alkaline AA batteries.
+• Schlage smart lock: Schlage Sense, Schlage Encode, and Schlage Connect smart locks use four alkaline AA batteries.
+If The Schlage smart lock is not working after the battery change, please check whether you use four alkaline AA batteries.

 Tip: Replace the batteries in your lock at the same time each year that you test and replace the batteries in your smoke alarms.
 This will ensure continued reliable operation.
 Use a high-quality alkaline 9-volt battery for replacement.